ASASSN-14li

 ASASSN-14li was a tidal disruption event that occurred when a moderately massive star of 3 solar masses and significant CNO processing was tidally disrupted by a supermassive black hole in a galaxy around 290 million light years from Earth.
 However it could have been a low mass star that has been stripped of its envelope.
 If the star turns out to be around 3 solar masses, it would be one of the largest stars known to have experienced a tidal disruption event.

 The debris from the disrupted star showed relatively high amounts of nitrogen and carbon.
 These elements were created during the tidal disruption event.

-In 2016 a team of researchers used VLT/MUSE to observe the host galaxy of ASASSN-14li.
-The team discovered an extended emission-line region (EELR) around the host.
+In 2016, a team of researchers used VLT/MUSE to observe PGC 43234, the host galaxy of ASASSN-14li.
+The team discovered an extended emission-line region (EELR) around the galaxy.
 Since this discovery it was found that TDEs frequently host EELRs.